-Such tests can measure levels of certain substances in the body, including hemoglobin levels, serum iron levels, total iron-binding capacity, global red blood cell count, or normal or increased levels of ferritin in the blood.
+Such tests can measure levels of certain substances in the body, including hemoglobin levels, serum iron levels, total iron-binding capacity, global red blood cell count, or regular or increased levels of ferritin in the blood.

 Ferritin is a protein that binds to iron and is used as an indicator of the body’s iron stores in blood plasma.
 Another test that can be performed measures transferrin saturation.

 Transferrin is a protein that participates in iron transport from the intestines to the bloodstream.

 Methods have been developed to allow reliable measurement of hepcidin in plasma but are not currently available or approved for use in diagnosing anemia of chronic disease.

 Treatment of chronic anemia is directed at the underlying disease.
 If the underlying condition is flourishing, the anemia usually improves or resolves entirely without immediate treatment.

 Efforts to treat anemia by correcting the iron imbalance in the body with therapies such as oral iron supplements or vitamins have generally proven ineffective.